deborah1998/PA-3/README.md

 **DESIGN SUBMISSION: 10/12/16**

 Submit to GitHub: the algorithm for your program in designInitial.txt.
+The general format for each function is given.
+You can copy/paste the starting point (name, parameters, return, algorithm headers) for as many functions as you need to define for your problem.

 ***Remember to double check on github.com that your files pushed.
 If they didn’t, you need to push them.
 I can only see what is on github.com, not what is only on your computer.